 Anita earned a Bachelor’s degree from Hampshire College in Amherst, Massachusetts, a Master’s in Architecture degree from The Southern California Institute of Architecture (SCI-Arc), and a Master’s of Science in Real Estate, Development Concentration (MSRE) from New York University.

 With nearly three decades in the education industry, Dana is well known for her work with students who have learning differences, including dyslexia and the conditions that often co-occur (e.g., ADHD, dysgraphia, dyscalculia, anxiety, and giftedness).
-Formerly a certified teacher (in Elementary, Gifted, and Special Education), Dana held positions at a local public school district and provided educational consulting services for the Tesseract School, Notre Dame Preparatory, CASY Preschool, and other Valley private schools.
-Dana has also provided educational recommendations on neuropsychological and psycho-educational evaluations for several AZ clinicians as well as academic assessment and consulting services to local families.
+Formerly a certified teacher (in Elementary, Gifted, and Special Education), Dana held positions at a local public school district and provided educational consulting services for numerous Valley private schools.
+Dana also has extensive experience providing educational recommendations on neuropsychological and psycho-educational evaluations for several AZ clinicians as well as academic assessment and consulting services to local families.

 Dana earned a master’s degree summa cum laude in curriculum and instruction, with a focus on brain-based learning, twice exceptionalities, and multisensory curriculum from ASU, where she also graduated summa cum laude with a bachelor’s degree in special education.
 Dana and her husband have a son now in high school (pictured here with Dana), who has attended JGS since kindergarten.

 Prior to her position with The Jones-Gordon School, Tracie spent many years as an administrator at the Tesseract School where she also served as the liaison between the Board of Directors and the school.

 With many years of experience with nonprofit independent school boards, Tracie’s insight and guidance are invaluable to our board operations.